openbmc/openbmc/meta-xilinx/meta-xilinx-bsp/README.building.md

 Using multiconfig to build ZU+
 ------------------------------

-multiconfig dependency has to be added in image file or local.conf.
-For example in core-image-minimal you will need
-do_image[mcdepends] = "multiconfig:zcu102:pmu:pmu-firmware:do_deploy"
+In your local.conf multiconfig should be enabled by:

+`BBMULTICONFIG ?= "pmu"`

-Add conf/multiconfig in the build directory and create pmu.conf and zcu102.conf
+Add a directory conf/multiconfig in the build directory and create pmu.conf inside it.

 Add the following in pmu.conf:

 	MACHINE="zynqmp-pmu"
 	DISTRO="xilinx-standalone"
-    	GCCVERSION="7.%"
 	TMPDIR="${TOPDIR}/pmutmp"

-Add the following in zcu102.conf:
+Add the following in your local.conf

 	MACHINE="zcu102-zynqmp"
 	DISTRO="poky"

-In local.conf multiconfig is enabled by: BBMULTICONFIG ?= "zcu102 pmu"
+A multiconfig dependency has to be added in the image recipe or local.conf.

+For example in core-image-minimal you would need:

+	do_image[mcdepends] = "multiconfig::pmu:pmu-firmware:do_deploy"

+This creates a multiconfig dependency between the task do_image from the default multiconfig '' (which has no name) to the task do_deploy() from the package pmu-firmware from the pmu multiconfig which was just created above.

-bitbake multiconfig:zcu102:core-image-minimal
+	$ bitbake core-image-minimal

+This will build both core-image-minimal and pmu-firmware.

 More information about multiconfig: https://www.yoctoproject.org/docs/current/mega-manual/mega-manual.html#dev-building-images-for-multiple-targets-using-multiple-configurations

-Workaround:
-There is additional workaround required in u-boot-xlnx recipe.
-Add the below dependency
-do_compile[mcdepends] = "multiconfig:zcu102:pmu:pmu-firmware:do_deploy"

 Additional Information